Excalaibur

 2005

-Las Vegas celebrates its centennial, with many events planned throughout 2005.
-MGM Mirage buys Mandalay Bay Resort for $7.9 billion and now owns 28 casinos and has almost 75,000 rooms on the Strip (Bellagio, MGM Grand, Mandalay Bay, Mirage, Treasure Island, Monte Carlo, New York-New York, Excalibur, Luxor, Circus Circus).
+Las Vegas celebrates its centennial.
+MGM Mirage buys Mandalay Bay Resort for $7.9 billion and now owns 28 casinos and has almost 75,000 rooms on the Strip (Bellagio, MGM Grand, Mandalay Bay, Mirage, Treasure Island--later sold to Phil Ruffin--, Monte Carlo, New York-New York, Excalibur, Luxor, Circus Circus).
 Wynn Las Vegas opens on April 28, with 2716 rooms, at a cost of $2.7 billion.
-Sands Corp. starts work on a new resort, Palazzo, to open in 2007 at a cost of $1.6 billion; it will be located between The Venetian and Wynn Las Vegas.
 Harrah's Entertainment buys Caesars Entertainment for $9.4 billion.

 top of page